 If you can't tell the difference between a credit report and credit score, think back to your school days.
 The relationship between the pair is much like a report card is to a grade point average.

 Both tell how well you're doing in school.
 But one measures your performance with one number, while the other captures it with grades for each class.
 Think of your credit report and credit score the same way.
 A credit score estimates your creditworthiness with one numerical value, while your report shows how well you repay each of your debt obligations.

-"Many people use the two terms interchangeably, which is improper because they're totally separate things," says John Ulzheimer, credit expert at Credit Sesame.
+"Many people use the two terms interchangeably, which is improper because they're totally separate things," says John Ulzheimer, president of consumer education at Credit Sesame.